Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Spectral theory of -representations

-We will be particularly interested in the situation that all spectral measures are pure point measures.
-To put this in context consider a continuous representation $T$ on a Hilbert space.
-An $f\in\mathcal{H}$ with $f\neq 0$ is called an \textbf{eigenfunction} of $T$ to the \textbf{eigenvalue} $\chi \in\widehat{G}$ if for all $t\in G$.
-Then, $T$ is said to have \textbf{pure point spectrum} if there exists an orthonormal basis of eigenfunctions.
+$T$ is said to have \textit{pure point spectrum} if $\cH$ has an orthonormal basis of eigenfunctions.
 As is well known (and not hard to see), pure point spectrum of $T$ is equivalent to all measures $\sigma_f$ being pure point measures.
 This suggests to look for criteria ensuring that a spectral measure is a pure point measure.
-The following characterization is well-known, see e.g. \cite{LS} for a recent discussion.
+The following characterization is well known for Hilbert spaces, see e.g. \cite{LS}.
+It applies to pre-Hilbert spaces as well.
+We include a proof for completeness reasons.